ammaryaser99/test2/README.md

-# Document Question Answering Web App
+# AI Assistant for Electronic Maintenance and Troubleshooting

-This project demonstrates how to build a simple website that lets you upload PDF, Word, or Excel files and ask questions about their contents using an open source language model.
+This example demonstrates a private web system that lets you upload technical documents (PDF, Word, Excel) and ask questions about them.
+The goal is to quickly search manuals and diagrams instead of reading them manually.

+The project uses open‑source models with [LangChain](https://github.com/langchain-ai/langchain) to build a small document QA service.

 ## Requirements

 - Python 3.11+
-- Packages in `requirements.txt`
+- Packages listed in `requirements.txt`

-Install them with:
+Install dependencies with:

 ```bash
 pip install -r requirements.txt
 ```

-The first time you run this it will download open-source models (e.g., `flan-t5-small`).

 ## Running the Web App